 In the age of digitalization, there’s a seemingly never-ending growth in the collection and generation of data – It is reported to hit 175 zettabytes of data by 2025.
 Businesses are collecting users’ data at various touch points throughout their interactions.
 The same data is then broken down, refined, and analyzed to make critical decisions, improve users’ experience, and feed innovations.

 In the United States, “Data Privacy” is the term used in policies, laws, and regulations.
 However, in the European Union and other countries, the term “Data Protection” is used in laws, regulations, and policies.
-The common understanding is that data protection is a wider term that includes all areas from theory, practice, and implementation, for example, includes references to the use of data (such as automated decision making) where privacy is more narrowly focused on the individual elements collected and used.
+The common understanding is that data protection is a wider term that includes all areas from theory, practice, and implementation; for example, includes references to the use of data (such as automated decision-making) where privacy is more narrowly focused on the individual elements collected and used.
 Honestly, though, in many documents, the two terms are used interchangeably.

 Data is inarguably the ultimate driving component in various sectors.
-The internet giants have all built their empire atop the data that they have been collecting and processing for many years.
+The internet giants have all built their empires atop the data that they have been collecting and processing for many years.
 The data economy keeps getting larger with the growing technological advances associated with the proliferation of data and its collection.

 Customers are now considering data privacy as one measure of an organization that they consider before they do business with it.
 Organizations with a sound data privacy strategy and framework are able to reduce data breaches by a significant margin.
 A lower number of breaches give organizations a better chance at upholding that trust.
 With a reduced number of breaches, organizations can prevent heavy fines, penalties, and civil lawsuits.

 As technologies around the collection of data have improved over the years, governments across the globe have started regulating how organizations treat personal information.
 There are now multiple global and regional laws that govern how organizations collect information, process it, and protect it.
-In its The Top 8 Cybersecurity Predictions for 2021-2022, Gartner predicted that the modern privacy laws will cover 75% of PI of the global population by 2023.
+In its The Top 8 Cybersecurity Predictions for 2021-2022, Gartner predicted that modern privacy laws will cover 75% of PI of the global population by 2023.

 Let’s take a look at some of the most prominent data privacy laws:

 The California Consumer Privacy Act (CCPA, soon to be CPRA) regulates how consumers’ personal information is collected and treated.
 The privacy law applies to businesses operating within or outside of California offering products and services to consumers living in California.
 The CCPA impacts over 40 million California residents and 0.5 million businesses in California.
 Amongst the many privacy rights that CCPA bestows on consumers, the right to opt-out ensures businesses do not sell consumers’ personal information.
-Businesses are required to set up a “Do Not Sell My Information,” button on their website to comply with this right.
+Businesses are required to set up a “Do Not Sell My Information” button on their website to comply with this right.

 The General Data Protection Regulation (GDPR) is by far the most comprehensive privacy and data protection law in the world, inspiring many other countries to follow up on the provisions provided under GDPR.
 The regulation is based on the EU Charter of Fundamental Rights that considers the protection of an individual’s personal data as a basic human right.
 GDPR considers that in all cases the individual “owns” their data and any time it is used by an organization it is only on loan and the individual can ask for data access, data update, data deletion, and that the data can only be used for the purpose it was initially collected.